VitWW/rfcs/text/0000-partial_types.md

     }
 }
 ```
-Uniniting arguments, again easy: uniniting of argument and parameter must match!
+Uninitialized arguments, again easy: uninitialization of argument and parameter must match!
 It is error if not.

 ```rust
 struct S4 {a : i32, b : i32, c : i32, d : i32}